R2: A Distributed Remote Function Execution Mechanism With Built-in Metadata: Related Work

 \section{Related Work}

 Executing functions within the continuum is a well studied topic in many realms, such as in-network caching \cite{Ullah_2020}, in-network computing \cite{Sapio_2017}, software-defined networking (SDN) \cite{SonHeBuyya2019}, and network function virtualization (NFV).
 ICN is a straightforward way of forwarding the users’ interest without a centralized coordinator and considering name resolving, and thus in this paper, we focus on the related work utilizing ICN.
+Table \ref{tbl:comparison-of-recent-works} compares the notable related works regarding the implementation level of the forwarding strategy, the function executing logic, and the selection of the function/service executor.
+It should be noted that, in addition to the comparable items in Table \ref{tbl:comparison-of-recent-works}, our work provides a simple distributed way to check the existence of the requested data instantly and minimize the end-to-end delay by using metadata.

 Combining ICN and edge computing has inspired many in-network processing works.
 According to their design goal, these works can be generalized into either service routing or best node selection.
 Routing function/service according to the name, such as Named Function as a Service (NFaaS) \cite{KrolPsaras2017} and NDNe \cite{Amadeo_2016}, can support many edge-native services.
 Thus, NFaaS and NDNe are typical serverless computing methods allowing cloud computing to jump into edge computing, where instead of a centralized metastore, the function name is employed to fabricate a decentralized service network.
 This strategy affords a more scalable and flexible distributed network using the function name as its routing policy.
 Michał et al. propose a 4-way handshake remote method invocation (RICE) \cite{KrolHabakOranEtAl2018} in NDN.
-In RICE, the consumer first sends a function Interest (I1) carrying a handshake identifier to the producer that runs the function and creates a reverse-path from the producer to the consumer.
+In RICE, the consumer first sends a function Interest (I1) carrying a handshake identifier to the producer that runs the function and creates a reverse path from the producer to the consumer.
 Second, when the producer receives I1, it creates an Interest (I2) containing the received identifier, following the previously established reverse path towards the client.
 Third, the client responds and sends the parameters (D2) after receiving I2.
 At last, the producer executes the function with its input parameters D2 and responds to the result (D1) concerning I1.
 By integrating a 4-way handshake design, RICE solves several issues, including timer and privacy concerns.
-However, it is not handled on how to select the proper node to run the function.
+However, it is not handled how to select the proper node to run the function.